JacobSeatlholo/BHW-package/docs/doc2.md

 How can we help you?

-If you would like an estimate on a project or would like to discuss a new upcoming project, we have the following few channels for contact:
+If you would like an estimate on a project or would like to discuss a new upcoming project, we have the following channels for contact:

 [@Hustlebusiness](https://twitter.com/HustleBusiness) on Twitter.
 [@HustlebusinessWorldwide](https://www.facebook.com/HustlebusinessWorldwide) on Facebook.